-Vision screenings for Participants age 5 and younger are considered preventive and are not subject to Deductible or office visit Copayments when provided by an In-Network Provider.
+Vision screenings for Participants aged 5 and younger are considered preventive and are not subject to Deductible or office visit Copayments when provided by an In-Network Provider.

-Vision screenings for Participants age 6 and older are not considered preventive and are subject to Deductible and specialty Provider office visit Copayment as applicable.
+Vision screenings for Participants aged 6 and older are not considered preventive and are subject to Deductible and specialty Provider office visit Copayment as applicable.

-Two visits for orthoptic eye training are covered per lifetime per Participant; the first session for training, the second for follow-up.
+Twelve visits for orthoptic eye training are covered per lifetime per Participant.
 All additional visits are excluded.